Thursday, August 24, 2023

 however, were, he supposed, potentially, when in

-least.
-He wondered if these assumptions of his
+universal.
+He wondered if these assumptions of

-were in any way unduly biased and decided
+his were in any way unduly biased and decided

 that, in the grand scheme of things, it